How to Learn English by Yourself

 - I don’t know where to start

 Those challenges and struggles can be real however there are practical solutions to those three problems.
-Make sure to follow all or some of these advices to see improvements fast.

 Tips for Learning English by Yourself

 One of the hobbies that you should have while learning a language is to listen to music.
 Listening to music is crucial to successful language learners because:

 - Listening to songs in English again and again will help you increase your vocabulary size.